kaememerel/git2_07/README.md

 - [x] service for EU or US region and US-21 yrs recognition
 - [x] bonus aperol for adult women
 - [x] max age 120

+v.2.1:
+- [x] max age >120 does not exit application